 Meaning and History

-Before becoming a legendary luxury car manufacturer, the company has come a long way from a pump and ship engine plant.
-In 1863, it was bought by Andrew Betts Brown, who changed the direction of the business and its name (to Vauxhall Iron Works), but not the logo.
-First, the new owner started assembling bridge cranes and then – making cars.
-This happened in 1903.
+Before becoming a legendary luxury car manufacturer, the company had come far from a pump and ship engine plant.
+In 1863, it was bought by Andrew Betts Brown, who changed the direction of the business and its name (to Vauxhall Iron Works) but not the logo.
+The new owner first started assembling bridge cranes and making cars in 1903.

-Many years later (in 1925), the company was acquired by the American concern General Motors.
+Many years later (in 1925), the American concern General Motors acquired the company.
 In 1930, he created a subsidiary department of Bedford Vehicles, which focused on producing commercial vehicles – vans, buses, etc. But in the early 80s of the last century, all equipment of this brand was taken off the market everywhere.
 The only exception was Great Britain.
 Under this brand, the company even produced cars for rallying and motorsport.
 But in 2017, Vauxhall moved to Groupe PSA.

-Its iconic retro models include the Cavalier, Chevette, Viva, and Victor series.
-Modern versions include Astra, Corsa, Insignia, Crossland X, Mokka, Grandland X. Vauxhall sells several high-performance cars under the GSi sub-brand.
-All of them bear a sign with a mythical creature – a red griffin.
-It was approved in the year the company was founded.
-In total, the emblem has gone through seven modifications.
+Vauxhall’s iconic retro models include the Cavalier, Chevette, Viva, and Victor series.
+Modern versions include the Astra, Corsa, Insignia, Crossland X, Mokka, and Grandland X. Vauxhall sells several high-performance cars under the GSi sub-brand.
+They all bear a sign with a mythical creature—a red griffin.
+The emblem was approved in the year the company was founded.
+In total, the emblem has undergone seven modifications.

 1857 – 1983

-The mythological creature consisted of the head of an eagle and the body of a lion.
+The mythological creature consisted of an eagle’s head and a lion’s body.
 It sat with its two front paws on a flagpole that resembled a spear.
 On it was a miniature flag with a single letter – “V.” Since the family was military, it could mean the name of the Vauxhall house and the symbol of victory (Victoria).
 The griffin’s head looked to the right.
 The gaze was formidable and intimidating, and the tip of the tail and wing were slightly raised.

 1983 – 1989

 The emblem received a red background square with white and gray edging.
-The upper part of the wing and spears were cut off, so the mark became geometrically even.
-All interior elements have been painted white.
-Under the mythical creature, the designers have placed the inscription “Vauxhall,” executed in an uppercase serif typeface.
+The upper part of the wing and spears was cut off, making the mark even more geometric.
+All interior elements were painted white.
+Under the mythical creature, the designers placed the “Vauxhall” inscription, executed in an uppercase serif typeface.

 1989 – 2003

-Building on the previous logo, the developers have introduced a new symbol.
+Building on the previous logo, the developers introduced a new symbol.
 It was round.
 To emphasize the shape of the disc, the authors returned the missing part of the wing to the griffin and bent the flag in a half-arc.
 A single “V” appeared on his banner again, but this time in red.
-It was smooth, flat, sans serif.
-The designers separated the name of the trademark and placed it below the icon, highlighting it in black.
+It was smooth, flat, and sans serif.
+The designers separated the trademark name and placed it below the icon, highlighting it in black.
 All letters were capital and grotesque.

 2003 – 2008